valohai/docs/source/howto/setup/aws_private_worker.rst

     * For EU customers, we recommend **EU West 1 (Ireland)** as it has the widest array of GPU machine types in the Europe.

-.. admonition:: Setting Up a Sub-Account (optional)
+.. admonition:: Setting up a sub account (optional)
     :class: ip

-    You can create a dedicated subaccount in AWS for all the Valohai resources.
-This subaccount separates the Valohai resources from all other AWS services you might be using.
+    You can create a dedicated sub account in AWS for all the Valohai resources.
+This sub account separates the Valohai resources from all other AWS services you might be using.

-    Create all the following IAM access control entities in this sub-account.
+    Create all the following IAM access control entities in this sub account.

 Creating IAM Entities